dildeolupbiten/TkAccount/README.md

 ![img14](https://user-images.githubusercontent.com/29302909/98688794-4b3ae580-237c-11eb-8a76-dfc3ce1d8b26.png)

-We could also enlarge the window and/or use the scrollbars to see the parts which are unseen of the added product.
+We could also enlarge the window and/or use scrollbars to see the parts which are unseen of the added product.

 ![img15](https://user-images.githubusercontent.com/29302909/98689162-b4225d80-237c-11eb-9061-d1c796cd8388.png)